Don’t let restaurant-hunting stress you out during the CNY season. We’ve rounded up various cuisine options for fancy feasting in Singapore.

 Gordon Grill, 22 Scotts Road, Goodwood Park Hotel, Singapore 228221; open throughout Chinese New Year

-While travel is still a no-no, escape the city for a quick island getaway at Rumours Beach Club.
-Exuding Bali vibes, the beach club boasts three swimming pools and is home to cabana, beachfront, indoor, alfresco and VIP areas.
+Next on our list of restaurants open on Chinese New Year: Rumours Beach Club.
+Escape the city for a quick island getaway at this beach club.
+Exuding Bali vibes, it boasts three swimming pools and is home to cabana, beachfront, indoor, alfresco and VIP areas.
 Don’t miss out on the BBQ seafood platter with lobster, red snapper, river prawns and squid.

-Rest assured, these restaurants that stay open during the Chinese New Year weekend will satisfy your hunger pangs.
+Rest assured, these restaurants that stay open during the Chinese New Year celebrations in Singapore will satisfy your hunger pangs.